DualSPHysics/DualSPHysics/README.md

 ## GNU/Linux

+### Using Makefile

 You can build the project in GNU/Linux using the [Makefile](Source/Makefile) included in the source folder.
 Follow these steps (for the GPU version):

-1. Clone this repository into your system
+1. Clone this repository into your system `git clone https://github.com/DualSPHysics/DualSPHysics.git`
-2. Ensure you have GCC version 4.X installed.
-Usually there are packages in your distro like `gcc49` that provides the `g++-4.9` executable.
-3. In a terminal, go to the folder `src/source/`
+2. In a terminal, go to the folder `cd DualSPHysics/src/source/`
+3. Edit the `Makefile` file with a text editor and then:
+   * Set the `DIRTOOLKIT` variable with the path to CUDA in your system e.g. `DIRTOOLKIT=/opt/cuda`
+   * Make sure that your `G++` compiler version is compatible with the CUDA version installed in your system (e.g. CUDA 9.1 only supports G++ versions up to 6.x).
+If you want to use an specific version, you should modify the variable `CC`, for example: `CC=/usr/local/bin/g++-6`
+   * If you are using G++ version 5 of greater make sure to set `USE_GCC5=YES`
-4. Execute `make clean` to make sure the environment is clean and ready to compile
+4. Execute `make clean` to make sure the environment is clean and ready to compile.
-5. Execute `make CC=g++-4.9 CPP=g++-4.9 CXX=g++-4.9 LD=g++-4.9 -f ./Makefile`.
-Be sure to replace `g++-4.9` for the executable name you have in your system (previously installed in step 2)
+5. Execute `make`

 After compiling you should see a message like `--- Compiled Release GPU/CPU version ---`.
 Go to `bin/linux/` to check that `DualSPHyiscs_linux64` or `DualSPHyiscsCPU_linux64` is there and build correctly.

-**For the GPU version**: Install the CUDA package and edit the makefile to point the CUDA libs directories to the paths on your system.
-Also, check the CUDA version and adapt the Makefile according to that.

-**For the CPU version**: If you want to compile de CPU version just ignore CUDA and use the makefile `Makefile_cpu`
+**For the CPU version**: If you want to compile de CPU version just ignore CUDA and use the makefile `Makefile_cpu`.
+To specify a different file to `make`, use the `-f` parameter: `make -f Makefile_cpu`

+### Using CMake

+Alternatively you can use [CMake](https://cmake.org) to compile DualSPHysics following these steps:

+1. Clone this repository into your system `git clone https://github.com/DualSPHysics/DualSPHysics.git`
+2. In a terminal, go to the folder `cd DualSPHysics/src/source/`
+3. Create a temporal directory were the build files will be placed `mkdir build`
+4. Make sure that your `GCC` compiler version is compatible with the CUDA version installed in your system (e.g. CUDA 9.1 only supports G++ versions up to 6.x).
+If you want to use an specific version, you should modify the environment variable `CC` and `CXX`, for example: `export CC=/usr/local/bin/gcc-6; export CXX=/usr/local/bin/g++6`
+4. Go to the build folder and execute cmake `cd build; cmake ..`
+5. Execute `make`

+If CUDA is not installed in your system, only the CPU version will be compiled.

+If you want the binaries be placed into `bin/linux` directory, just type `make install`

 # Graphical user interface (GUI)